Foundation Models for Trajectory Planning in Autonomous Driving: A Review of Progress and Open Challenges: How Open Are Data and Code of the Existing Approaches?

 In \cref{tab:openness}, we classify the code and data of all the approaches using these levels of openness.
 We observe that \textit{there is no approach with all assets being available for both research and commercial purposes.} Only five of the approaches (i.e., Omni-Q, Orion, LMDrive, SimLingo and AgentDriver) released all of their assets openly with some assets limited for commercial usage.
 Four of these approaches are \glspl{FM} tailored for trajectory planning, and one of them is an \gls{FM} guiding trajectory planning of a modular \gls{AD} model.
 Consequently, \textit{no open-source implementation is available} for \gls{FM} guiding trajectory planning for an \gls{E2E}-\gls{AD} model (rows 23-36).

-We also observe that \textit{training code and the model weights are among the most restricted assets}, which consequently makes reproduction and reuse of the methods without these assets significantly challenging (please refer to \cref{app:conventions} for further details, and see \cref{fig:openness_stats}).
+To demonstrate and summarise per-asset openness status, we provide the distribution of the openness levels of each asset in \cref{fig:openness_stats}.
+The figure indicates that the model weights of pretrained \glspl{FM} are commonly open for research (31 out of 37 models), enabling the models to be developed.
+On the other hand, this doesn't necessarily translate into their derivatives being open.
+Specifically, \textit{the model architecture and weights is the most restricted asset with only 6 models providing them openly for research and commercial usage (D2 or D3)}.
+Similarly, as another crucial aspect of reproducibility, \textit{only 10 models openly share the training code (C2 or C3).} This discrepancy creates a significant \textit{bottleneck}: without model parameters and implementation details of the training pipelines, it is difficult for the community to build upon the previous research.
+Ultimately, this presents a challenge for reproduction and reuse.

+We also observe a clear distinction between the openness of synthetic and real-world datasets.
+Synthetic datasets, generated typically via the CARLA simulator~\citep{carla}, are often fully-open (D3), allowing for unrestricted use in both research and commercial projects.
+In contrast, the real-world datasets used by the surveyed methods, including nuScenes~\cite{nuscenes} and BDD-X~\cite{bddx}, are commonly restricted to non-commercial use cases only (D2).
+This gap creates friction when translating research into industrial practice and may introduce inconsistencies in standardised evaluation across academic and commercial domains.